wlandau/targets-tutorial/README.md

 1. Sign up for a free account at <https://rstudio.cloud>.
 1. Log into <https://rstudio.cloud/project/1500267> to access a free instance of RStudio Server in the cloud.
-1. Proceed through the notebooks in the syllabus.
+1. Proceed through the R notebooks in the syllabus in order.

 # Local access